 Pentathlon is an academic competition activity that is open to 7th and 8th graders.
 The Pentathlon Team competes against other students in 5 subjects: math, social studies, science, a novel and the famous super quiz question.
-Academic Pentathlon will meet during Cougar Den.

 AVID places students on the college track.
-To support them in the rigorous coursework, AVID students learn organizational and study skills, develop critical thinking, learn to ask probing questions, receive academic help from peeps and college tutors, and participate in enrichment and motivational activities to make their college dreams reality.
+To support them in the rigorous coursework, AVID students learn organizational and study skills, develop critical thinking, learn to ask probing questions, receive academic help from peeps and college tutors, and participate in enrichment and motivational activities to make their college dreams a reality.

 Hurrah!
-Cheerleaders, Pep Squad and Step Team all promote school spirit and overall morale at CMS.
-They are all an athletic group of girls and boys that stunt, cheer, dance and stop and are even ambassadors, at times, for the school.
+Cheerleaders, Pep Squad, and Step Team all promote school spirit and overall morale at CMS.
+They are all an athletic group of girls and boys that stunt, cheer, dance, and stop and are even ambassadors, at times, for the school.
 Athletic events are listed on the school calendar.

 Junior Light Brigade

-Sponsor: Ms. Coleman
+Sponsor: Julie Coleman

 Junior Light Brigade is a positive peer group on middle school campuses.
 Members share the desire to be positive role models and serve their school and community.
 Student pledge to live a positive drug-free and violence-free lifestyle and to educate and encourage peers to do the same through prevention activities.